locka99/opcua/docs/client.md

 to make a unique file.

-If we had told the client not to trust the server, the cert would have appeared under `/pki/rejected` and we would need to move it manually moved it into the `/pki/trusted` folder.
+If we had told the client not to trust the server, the cert would have appeared under `/pki/rejected` and we would need to move it manually into the `/pki/trusted` folder.
 This is what you should do in production.

 #### Make your server trust your client